Cryptkeeper/lightorama-protocol/README.md

 # Network
 ## Fault Tolerance
-Messages sent to the network are generally "fire and forget".
+Messages are generally "fire and forget".
 Your software implementation SHOULD avoid resending previous messages since it may interrupt ongoing effect executions (like restarting a timer), resulting in channel output glitches.

 Some software implementations may choose to ocassionally [repeatedly resend messages](https://github.com/smeighan/xLights/blob/master/xLights/outputs/LOROutput.cpp#L107) as a "sanity" measure.
 However this mostly wastes network bandwidth and risks the aforementioned glitches.
 If you choose to repeatedly resend messages, avoid sending messages which execute over a period of time.